The FSAs

 The mission of the Cal Poly Pride Faculty Staff Association (PFSA) is to empower and enhance the voices, visibility, presence, and community of faculty, staff, and graduate students of all sexual orientations, gender identities, and gender expressions.
 The PFSA aims to create a safe and inclusive campus climate and advocate for justice, safety, wellbeing, and equity for all.
 The PFSA is committed to promoting education, awareness, and advocacy for/of the LGBT+ community within the Cal Poly and San Luis Obispo community.
 The PFSA recognizes the critical value of diverse perspectives, lives, and identities in enriching the university and working towards social justice.

-Women's Faculty Staff Association
+Women in Facilities Faculty Staff Association